Creating a data provider

 1. Overview

 This sample shows how to create a custom data provider, connecting to the Twitter REST API as an example.
-This allows Dundas BI users to create a data connector that uses this provider.
+This data provider can then be used when creating a data connector.

 You will learn how to do the following: